tsusanto/gt/_posts/2025-02-03-chicken-pesto-sandwich.md

 On the top half of the buns, spread a generous amount of basil pesto, add the diced chicken and push the buns together.

-Using the same grill pan, heat up the pan using medium heat.
+Heat up the same grill pan again using medium heat.
 Place the sandwich in the pan and flatten it with a spatula or use the back of a plate.
 Flip over after 2 minutes and heat up the other side for another 2 minutes.

 <figure class="align-left">